 Students may opt to take some courses on a credit/no credit basis in place of a letter grade.
-To do so, students must complete the required form at the College of eLearning & Extended Education before half the course has elapsed.
+To do so, students must complete the required form at the College of Extended Education & Global Engagement before half the course has elapsed.
 Note that only one class per semester may be changed tothis mode, no classes in the major area, and only 24 units of credit/no credit units (both mandatory and optional units) may be applied towards an undergraduate degree.

 A “CR” grade will be recorded for an undergraduate course if the earned grade is C- or above, and B- for graduate courses.

 The maximum Extension credit which can be accepted by Humboldt State University toward a bachelor’s degree requirement is 24 units, and not more than 8 units may apply to a master’s degree.
 Extension classes may count toward teaching and school service credential requirements.
 They do not meet specific requirements for degrees or credentials, but may be counted as elective credits.
 Lecture classes are required to meet 15 hours for each unit of credit.